Cancer (mythology): Influence on art

-The character of Carcinos is represented in art mainly as part of the myth of the Hydra, as a zodiac sign or as a constellation on celestial charts.
+The character of Carcinus is represented in art mainly as part of the myth of the Hydra, as a zodiac sign or as a constellation on celestial charts.

 The artistic techniques used in their representations are diverse, highlighting Ancient pottery, the reliefs and stained glass of the Middle Ages, the Renaissance engravings or the drawings in the atlases of astronomy of the last centuries of the second millennium.

 On the other hand, as has been indicated, there is no unanimity in the typology of crab that would correspond to the character, showing both crayfish and sea crabs.

 About the myth

-Among the twelve labors of Heracles, the second is one of the most frequently depicted in art, especially by post-classical artists, both in painting and sculpture; however, as in writings, not all artistic representations of the myth include the figure of Carcinos.
+Among the twelve labors of Heracles, the second is one of the most frequently depicted in art, especially by post-classical artists, both in painting and sculpture; however, as in writings, not all artistic representations of the myth include the figure of Carcinus.

 During Classical antiquity, examples of ceramic decoration found on Greek lekythoi, hydriai, aryballoi and other types of vessels, usually from the 6th and 5th centuries BC and belonging to the predominant black and red-figure styles of the time, stand out.
-In these depictions, Carcinos is generally shown as a sea crab.
+In these depictions, Carcinus is generally shown as a sea crab.

 During the 16th century, at the height of the Renaissance, several engravings depicting the labors of Heracles were produced.
-In part of those showing the fight against the Hydra of Lerna, the figure of Carcinos also appears; of these, some of the most relevant are the works of the following artists:
+In part of those showing the fight against the Hydra of Lerna, Carcinus also appears; of these, some of the most relevant are the works of the following artists: